NJIT-CS490-SP21/project2-as3627/README.md

 respond with a move of their own.
 If the player does not respond within the time limit, they automatically forfeit.
 This could be done on the server side, with the back end checking the passage of time between moves, and emitting a forefit response to the client should time be up.
+3. One other feature I would like to implement is a password field.
+This adds a level of security to the user account.
+We can have a password field in the Database and upon login, if the user exists, it would check the passwords and then confirm logging in.
+Currently, a user can log in as any created username and mess with their rankings.
+With the addition of the password field, it would no longer be possible.
+4. Antoher feature I would like to implement is a match history field in the database.
+It would track the users past 5 games with a string of W's, L's, and even D's (Wins, Losses, Draws).
+For example, WLLDW.
+Upon the game ending, the oldest part of the string would get dropped and the latest match history would be added.

 ## Technical Issues Faced
 1. An issue I faced was that when a player logged in, their username wouldn't be put into the local players array until another user joined in after them.